 In short, TIPS provide direct one-for-one protection against rising inflation (not deflation!).
 Investors will also never be paid less than their original principal value when TIPS mature, and the principal and interest payments the TIPS offers will only increase as inflation rises.
 TIPS are therefore great asset allocation options in times of high expected inflation, but are not optimal for investors if inflation does not materialize over the length of the TIPS bond, especially considering that interest rates on TIPS are typically lower than other fixed-income bond classifications.
 Fortunately, unlike stocks, TIPS will always provide protection and the ability to profit against inflation.

 Although fixed-income investments are not wise during high inflationary environments, and are even worse than stock investments in terms of downside risk in a high-inflationary environment, TIPS are an exception because investors can directly profit from rising inflation rates.
-To elaborate, if you purchased a typical 10-year bond with a 5% coupon rate, and inflation continues to rise during this period, a lot of the value received from the bond investment will be reduced or eliminated from higher inflation if you purchase the bond investment today.
+To elaborate, if you purchased a typical 10-year bond with a 5% coupon rate, and inflation continues to rise during this period, a lot of the value received from the bond investment will be reduced or eliminated from higher inflation.
 On the other hand, if you had purchased a TIPS, then you'd likely be able to profit from this rising inflation.

 Physical real estate and real estate investment trusts (REITs), which are publicly traded companies in the real estate industry, tend to perform better in higher inflationary environments.